0xcert/0xcert/specs/spec-6.md

 The naming of JSON properties must follow the [schema.org](http://schema.org/) specification when possible.
 This is to enable an easy way to convert a digital asset data object into [JSON-LD](https://json-ld.org/) format.
 The convention expects the JSON keys to be defined in alphabetical order.

+Schemas are versioned according to the [Semantic Versioning](https://semver.org/) specification.
+If new fields are added to the schema and it stays backward compatible then the schema version should not change.

 ## Example

 Digital asset data object: